 One of Vienna’s oldest coffee houses offers a bit of respite from one of the busiest streets.
 Café Ritter sits halfway up the city’s main shopping precinct.

-- Traditional coffee house first opened in the late 19th century
+- First opened in the late 19th century

-- Interwar-style decor in dark wood and burgundy
+- Interwar style in dark wood and burgundy

 - See also: